 Nowhere in the world is it as easy to get active in winter.
 Switzerland is the mecca of winter sports!
-Get active by skiing, sledding, snowshoeing or hiking.
+Get active by skiing, sledging, snowshoeing or hiking.
 Not in the mood to get active?
-Take the cable car or train to Jungfraujoch (Europe’s highest train station) to enjoy the spectacular views.
-You will see snow-covered Swiss alps and foggy lakes.
-Or snuggle up in front of the fire in a wooden chalet and eat Swiss chocolate and cheese.
+Take the cable car or train to Jungfraujoch (Europe’s highest train station) to enjoy the spectacular views!
+You will see snow-covered Swiss alps and massive glaciers!
+Or, snuggle up in front of the fire in a wooden chalet and eat Swiss chocolate and cheese.
 Winter in Switzerland is truly magical.
 It could be one of your best December vacations!

-Bruges knows how to do Winter!
+Bruges knows how to do winter!
 Imagine exploring a Flemish landscape guided by festive lights.
 You can walk through the medieval city centre and along the canals.
-Or you can listen to a free bell-ringing concert.
-Take a ride on a horse-drawn carriage.
-Take Christmas gift-buying to a whole new level with some of the best Christmas markets.
+Or you can listen to a free bell-ringing concert, take a ride on a horse-drawn carriage and take Christmas gift-buying to a whole new level with some of the best Christmas markets in Europe!
 Bruges is one of the chocolate capitals of Belgium.
 On every corner you can see chocolate connoisseurs.
-They make artisan truffles, salted caramels and pâte de frui by hand – take the chance to explore all the interesting flavours.
-You can enjoy chocolate and wine (or beer) pairings at any of the local chocolatiers.
+They make artisan truffles, salted caramels and pâte de fruit by hand – take the chance to explore all the interesting flavours.
+You can enjoy chocolate and wine (or beer) pairings at many of the local chocolatiers.

-Tourists reap unexpected rewards in Amsterdam during Winter.
+Tourists reap unexpected rewards in Amsterdam during winter.
 There is a long list of things to do even if the weather dips to lower temperatures.
 You can go to Christmas markets and museums (like Rijksmuseum and Anne Frankhuis).
 Or enjoy canal-side cafes and charming little shops selling stationery, art, photography and books.
 If it’s not too cold, go for a walk along the canals and warm up with a Nutella-stuffed crepe.
 Be sure to take in the Amsterdam Lights Festival which takes place during winter time!

 Like Rome, Venice has fewer people and is less expensive in winter.
 The chance of getting a quiet moment in a canal or square is better than at any other time of the year.
 Crisp and clear winter skies mean you can take a peaceful gondola ride and indulge in tasty pizza.
 Why not ignore the map to follow your nose around?

 If you’re around from the end of January to mid-February, you can experience the annual Venice Carnival.
 What an amazing travelling experience!
-It was first held in Venice in the 11th century, this world famous carnival is now hosted by the tourist board.
+It was first held in Venice in the 11th century, this world-famous carnival is now hosted by the tourist board.
 For two weeks, locals and tourists can take part in classical concerts, grand masquerade balls, cocktail parties and party cruises.
-Go to the official website to book tickets in advance.
-We guarantee, you’ll have a ball!
+Find out everything you need to know about the Venice Carnival here!

 Christmas time in Prague!
-What you can expect: The most beautiful architecture frosted with snow and lit up by street lamps.
+What you can expect: The most beautiful architecture frosted with snow and lit up by twinkling lights and street lamps.
 Everything comes to a standstill as the locals head out for shopping and celebrations.
 Make your way to the Old Town Square for some barbecued pork, Czech muffins and other edible delights at the famous Christmas market!

-Barcelona is Spain’s energetic second city.
-It’s a colorful and stunning city to visit in wintertime.
+Barcelona is Spain’s energetic second city!
+It’s a colourful and stunning city to visit in the wintertime.
 It is not too cold and often enjoys sunny, clear blue skies.
 This means you can enjoy open-air markets, ice skating rinks and even walks on the beach in the milder winter weather!
 Barcelona is home to amazing architecture including Gaudi’s famous La Sagrada Familia, incredible food markets, historic neighbourhoods and cosy fondue restaurants across the city.

-The largest Christmas markets can be found right here in beautiful Vienna.
+The largest Christmas markets can be found in beautiful Vienna.
 Festively decorated market squares turn into magical Christmas markets.
 You can smell the aromas of candied fruit, hot punch and roasted chestnuts.
 At the Viennese Christmas market, children can learn how to make Christmas cookies and candles.
 They can enjoy this inside the City Hall (ground floor).
 The Christmas Market at Schönbrunn Palace is converted into a New Year’s market after Christmas.
 Here, you can buy traditional Austrian gifts like hand-crafted glass decorations, ceramics and the most spectacular baked goods.
-With 188 entertainment venues in Vienna, there is something for young and old.
+With dozens of entertainment venues in Vienna, there is something for everyone; young and old!
 You can experience chapels, theatres or even live acts on street corners.

 Europe is festive in winter.
-There’s no two ways about it.
+There are no two ways about it.
 It’s one of the best places to spend Christmas and New Year’s Eve!
 Everyone should experience it at least once in their lives.
 It’s not too late to book an unforgettable trip to Europe over Christmas and New Years.
 Find out more about our delightful European Christmas and New Year tours.

 We’ll deliver top travel tips, insider info and travel inspiration right to your inbox.